solarisDigitalAssets/docs/docs/Brokerage_API_Guide.md

 Any Trading Pair has a unique identifier, a human readable code, corresponding identifiers of the assets and timestamps.

+It’s only possible to trade those trading pairs whose `is_tradable` attribute is set to true.

 The code is a string which consists of 2 assets separated by a slash symbol, where the first asset is a base asset and second is a quote asset.
 The Trading Pair always indicates a direction of the trade, for example:

 - "BTC/EUR" means "I trade BTC for EUR" == "I sell BTC"